rstrobl/rate_limited_scheduler/README.md

 ### Outlook

 This rate-limiter must not be used for API limits only of course.
+Another use-case would be to send emails in a given interval.
 If you have other use-cases I am curious to know about it.
 Please send me an email.

 ## Usage